ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 Before moving to the next status in the lifecycle, the bug fix must be:

-* Versioned - identified as part of a version of one or more software artefacts.
+* Versioned - identified as part of a product version of one or more software artefacts.
 * Published - be made available via the versioned software.
 * Deployed - be deployed on an integration test environment (as a minimum).

-.. note:: To Do.
-   The SKAO software release process is still a work in progress.
-This page will be updated with links once it is approved.
+Refer to the `Release Management Process <https://confluence.skatelescope.org/display/SE/Release+Management>`_ for details relating to the management of product versions.

 A Product Version would typically be associated with the bug ticket using the "Is Delivered By" relationship, where the bug fix is delivered by the Version.

-Once the bug fix has been deployed, and a test (or set of tests) confirms that it addresses the original issue, the result of the tests should be captured in the Bug ticket, using the *Outcomes* field.
+The next step is for the Team(s) to prove that the new product version(s) fixes the bug i.e. to verify the bug has been addressed.

 At this point any Product Owner involved in fixing the bug may update the bug status to Verifying.

 Verifying
 ^^^^^^^^^
-The Bug Owner (assignee) verifies the fix:

-* Outcomes have been captured, showing appropriate test results.
-* The Definition of Done has been met:
+Verification is a test of a system to prove that it meets all its specified requirements at a particular stage of its developement.
+Verification occurs during the development phase and is performed by the development team(s) fixing the bug.

-  * Team Tickets have been accepted.
+  * Team Issues marked Done
-  * Solution Intent has been updated (if applicable).
+  * Solution Intent is Updated (if applicable)
-  * Tests are passing.
+  * Functional Testing Passes
+  * Integration Testing Passes
+  * Regression Testing Passes
-  * Non-functional requirements (NFRs) are met.
+  * Non-functional requirements (NFRs) are Met
-  * The new software versions have passed integration tests.
+  * Outcomes Reviewed
+  * Accepted by Content Authority

-If verification fails, the status is changed back to *Assigned*, and the Product Owner(s) for the relevant teams must be informed of any issues.
+If verification fails, the status is changed back to *In Progress*, and the relevant teams continue to investigate and prepare an updated product version.

+If verification succeeds, please update the *Outcomes* field with the results of the verification tests.
-Otherwise, the status is updated to *Validating*, and the Assignee is updated to an appropriate validator.
-The original reporter is usually a good candidate for performing validation tests.
+The status is updated to *Validating*, and the Assignee is set to the original reporter, usually a good candidate for performing validation tests.
+Please also set the *Agile Teams* field to the team that the original reporter belongs to.
+This ensures that the bug becomes visible on the relevant team dashboard or ART Sync.

-Less severe and lower priority bugs may be transitioned directly to *Done*.
+Less severe and lower priority bugs may be transitioned directly to *Done* unless the reporter flagged the bug as *Validation Required* during the *Identified* stage.

 Validating
 ^^^^^^^^^^
+Validation is an activity that ensures that an end product stakeholder's true needs and expectations are met.
+Validation typically occurs at the end of the development phase and exercises real-world scenarios.
+Validation involves end product stakeholders (users) e.g. AIV teams.
 This should be performed on the same system that the bug was reported on, if at all possible.
-This ensures that the feedback loop is closed from the original bug report to the fix being applied and working as expected in the same environment in which it originally failed.
+Validation ensures that the feedback loop is closed from the original bug report to the fix being applied and working as expected in the same environment in which it originally failed.

+  * Reproduced Bug (where applicable)
+  * Retest with Fix Passes
+  * Regression Testing Passes

-If validation fails, the status is changed back to *Assigned*, and the previous Bug Owner becomes the Assignee.
+If validation fails, the status is changed back to *Assigned*, and the previous Bug Owner becomes the Assignee (please also ensure the relevant Agile Teams are selected.

 If validation passes, the status should be updated to *Done*, and the *Resolution* field to *Resolved*.

-Bugs will automatically transition to *Done* if they are not validated within 2 weeks.
-Bugs automatically transitioned to *Done* will have a resolution set to *Not Validated* and hence can always be identified in case Validation need to be performed at a later stage.
+Less severse and lower priority bugs will automatically transition to *Done* if they are not validated within 2 weeks unless the reporter flagged the bug as *Validation Required*.
+Bugs automatically transitioned to *Done* will have a resolution set to *Not Validated* and hence can always be identified in case Validation needs to be performed at a later stage.

 Done
 ^^^^
-The bug has been verified by a Bug Owner, and validated by an appropriate user.
+The bug has been verified by a Bug Owner, and validated by an appropriate end product stakeholder.
 The bug will not receive further attention.

 Blocked